polinaorekhova1/date-countdown/README.md

 # date-countdown
-Countdown to your favorite holidays, birthdays, and events
+Countdown to your favorite holidays, birthdays, and events.